 7a.)
 We are introducing a new monetary system

-A new “serving” money – as a cash and clearing system – has a real standard of value and is aligned – for example with a defined organic food basket.
+A new “serving” full money – as cash and clearing system – gets a real measure of value, for example aligned to a defined organic food basket.

-The priority in our new culture is the health and development of people’s potential.
-In our culture, money only serves as a real means of exchange, loan and gift for the needs of living beings.
+The priority in our new culture is the health and the development of people’s potential.
+In our culture, money only serves as a real means of exchange, loan and donation for the needs of living beings.

 7b.)
 Intelligent “taxes”